-Stethoscope wrapped around a sign that says Autoimmune Disease
+Stethoscope wrapped around a sign that says Autoimmune Disease.

 The Most Difficult Autoimmune Diseases to Diagnose

-Fifty million Americans suffer from autoimmune diseases, according to the AARDA.
+50 million Americans suffer from autoimmune diseases, according to the AARDA.
 Some common autoimmune diseases, including Type 1 diabetes mellitus, are relatively easy to diagnose, while others, such as vasculitis, Addison’s disease, lupus, and other rheumatic diseases, are more difficult.
 Additionally, many of the 100-plus autoimmune diseases are uncommon or rare.

 “It’s a frequent occurrence that the diagnosis is delayed,” said David Daikh, MD, Ph.D., president of the American College of Rheumatology, a professor of medicine and director of the rheumatology fellowship program at the University of California, San Francisco, and the rheumatology division chief at the San Francisco VA Medical Center.